 Through his experiments with refraction, Newton determined that white light was a composite of all the colors on the spectrum, and he asserted that light was composed of particles instead of waves.
 His methods drew sharp rebuke from established Society member Robert Hooke, who was unsparing again with Newton’s follow-up paper in 1675.
 Known for his temperamental defense of his work, Newton engaged in heated correspondence with Hooke before suffering a nervous breakdown and withdrawing from the public eye in 1678.
 In the following years, he returned to his earlier studies on the forces governing gravity and dabbled in alchemy.

-With his newfound influence, Newton opposed the attempts of King James II to reinstitute Catholic teachings at English Universities, and was elected to represent Cambridge in Parliament in 1689.
-He moved to London permanently after being named warden of the Royal Mint in 1696, earning a promotion to master of the Mint three years later.
+With his newfound influence, Newton opposed the attempts of King James II to reinstitute Catholic teachings at English Universities.
+King James II was replaced by his protestant daughter Mary and her husband William of Orange as part of the Glorious Revolution of 1688, and Newton was elected to represent Cambridge in Parliament in 1689.
+Newton moved to London permanently after being named warden of the Royal Mint in 1696, earning a promotion to master of the Mint three years later.
 Determined to prove his position wasn’t merely symbolic, Newton moved the pound sterling from the silver to the gold standard and sought to punish counterfeiters.